jacob-hudson/ProjectSASI/README.md

 ## Requirements
 - `Slack Webhook Token` - For all standard alert features
-- `Slack API Token` - For screenshots
+- `Slack Bot User Token` - For screenshots
+- `Full Python 2.7 install (System Python can work)` on the search head- For screenshots
+- `Selenium via Pip (pip install selenium)` on the sarach head- For screenshots
+- `PhantomJS` on the search head - Fro screenshots

 ## Build
 ### Pre-Built Packages